Travel & Transport Tips

 - Hebridean Princess - small cruise ship (48 guests) offering 5 star luxury.
 Sails from Oban to the Inner and Outer Hebrides, Orkney and Shetland.
 March - November.

 - Lord of the Glens - small cruise ship (54 guests) offering 4 star luxury.
 Sails from Inverness/Loch Ness to Fort William and the Inner Hebrides.
-Some departures from Glasgow.
-4, 7 or 10 night cruises.

 - Noble Caledonia - variety of itineraries and cruise ships, including expeditions to various Scottish islands.

 - Northern Light Charters has 4 small ships which offer a variety of private charter, wildlife cruises, bird-watching and whale-watching cruises, dive charter, island cruising, and research and survey services.
 Based in Oban.

 - The Majestic Line operate 3 and 6-night cruises from Oban and from Holy Loch (near Dunoon) in converted traditional wooden vessels with 6 cabins (for 12 guests) to explore the coastline and islands of Argyll.
 April to October.